michael-p-k/MarathonPredictor/README.md

 ### Overview

 This is a data science project I created to model marathon times using weather data and elevation data as input features.
-I scraped data for around 400 marathon instances representing the aggregation of around 20 races from years 2000 to 2022.
+I scraped data for over 400 marathon instances representing the aggregation of 20 races from years 2000 to 2022.
 Regularized linear regression and tree ensemble regression are used to model the average run times, female win times, and male win times.
 Ridge model coefficients for average run times are extracted to help the typical runner adjust their pacing plan to account for their race day conditions and run a smart race.

 If you are interested in my code for __scraping data and compiling__ my original data set, please take a look at the __MarathonDataCollection.ipynb__ jupyter notebook.